pipelinelabo/datalaiq-wiki/ingesters/collectd.md

 # collectd Ingester

-The collectd ingester is a fully standalone [collectd](https://collectd.org/) collection agent which can directly ship collectd samples to Gravwell.
+The collectd ingester is a fully standalone [collectd](https://collectd.org/) collection agent which can directly ship collectd samples to DatalaiQ.
 The ingester supports multiple collectors which can be configured with different tags, security controls, and plugin-to-tag overrides.

 ## Basic Configuration

 The collectd ingester uses the unified global configuration block described in the [ingester section](ingesters_global_configuration_parameters).
-Like most other Gravwell ingesters, the collectd ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, the collectd ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## Collector Examples